petrmoravek6/WebAppRadar/doc/INSTALL_MANUAL.md

 ## Logging

-The app uses logging mechanism that implicitly logs all DEBUG, INFO, WARNING and ERROR logs to `app.log` inside the Docker container and
+The app uses logging mechanism that implicitly logs all DEBUG, INFO, WARNING and ERROR logs to `/var/log/web-app-radar.log` and
 INFO, WARNING and ERROR logs to the console.
 This can be adjusted in `app.py`.